ICYMI, PFBC Weekly Newsletter

 Based on the book "I Don't Have Enough Faith to be an Atheist", this class will give you the confidence and tools to defend your faith.
 It begins on June 13 at 9:00 AM.
 We'll meet in the first class room and on Zoom.

 New class taking a panoramic view of the Bible from Genesis to Revelation.
 This study meets on Wednesday at 6:00 PM in person or on Zoom at https://us02web.zoom.us/j/86023758793.

 If you are interested in getting together with family and few friends that are COVID free to study the Bible or a topic, just let Pastor Alan know.
 We can easily lead a study just for you anytime and anywhere.

 Pray For Our Church

 THE COOPERATIVE PROGRAM is the financial fuel for reaching every person for Jesus Christ in every town, every city, every state, and every nation.
-Your support through the Cooperative Program helps to send missionaries like the Proemseys to peoples and places, around the world and here in the US, who don’t understand or have not heard the Gospel.
+Your support through the Cooperative Program provides resources for missionaries like the Burkhalters so that they can serve and help people with their physical and, ultimately, spiritual needs.

 Andrew Sandoval 6/1

 For Christ also suffered once for sins, the righteous for the unrighteous, that he might bring us to God, being put to death in the flesh but made alive in the spirit,